kylelange/selector/README.md

 #### helping students select their classes: since 2016.

-#### by Kyle Lange
+#### by Kyle Lange + [github site]: (http://github.com/kylelange)

 ## Description

-_{This is a form to help current and future Epicodus students select the programming track that feels most interesting and comforting for them so that internal motivation can thrive.}_
+_{This is a form to help current and future Epicodus students select the programming track that feels most interesting and comforting for them so that internal motivation can thrive. [see it live, here:] (https://kylelange.github.io/selector/)}_

 ## Setup/Installation Requirements